 keepalive behaviour further.

-With keepalive enabled, NLB never closed connections even if no query was executed on it.
-So closing of DB connections were entirely in the control of Rails and PgBouncer.
-This also meant that Rails' local connection pool worked more effectively.
+With keepalive enabled, NLB never closed connections even when no query was executed on it.
+This also resulted in Rails’ local connection pool working more effectively.

 All opinions are my own.
 Copyright 2005 Chandra Sekar S.